U.S. DEPARTMENT OF STATE

 - Please submit your filled in application to the following e-mail address: DemcomBiH@state.gov.

-The deadline for submission of the Democracy Commission Small Grants proposals /supporting documentation is Monday , January 21, 2019 by 17:00
+The deadline for submission of the Democracy Commission Small Grants proposals /supporting documentation is Friday, December 27, 2019 by COB (close of business ) 17:00.

 Upon submission, please request a confirmation of the receipt of your application.